A method based on understanding

 Any horse at any age can be taken back to the starting point and re-write history!
 As a matter of fact, those horses are most desperate to bond and trust, trying to escape their day to day fear and confusion about their existence.

 It is beautiful to see a horse regain his peace and confidence through learning how to trust and connect the way he was meant to.
-It is beautiful to see horse and owner enjoy this kind of healing after many years of battle and frustration.
+It has been beautiful for me to see horse and owner receive this kind of healing after many years of battle and frustration.

-Doro is available for outcall training in the Wood River Valley.
+Doro is available for outcall training in the Wood River Valley and clinics beyond.

 THE "WILD AT HEART" SCHOOL